The Xposé: Soundtrack

 The soundtrack was composed by Himesh Reshammiya, with lyrics penned by Sameer, Kumaar and Shabbir Ahmed.
 Vocalists include Yo Yo Honey Singh, Reshammiya, Ankit Tiwari, Palak Muchhal.
-The soundtrack released on 14 April 2014 with The Times Of India stating "An album that has something for everyone, The Xpose is masala magic at its most potent."
+"Hai Apna Dil Toh Awaara" is an interpolation of the song of the same name by Hemant Kumar from the 1958 film Solva Saal.
+The soundtrack released on 14 April 2014 with The Times of India stating "An album that has something for everyone, The Xpose is masala magic at its most potent."

 Critical reception

 Reception

 Taran Adarsh of Bollywood Hungama rated the film 3/5 and concluded "an entertaining outing for fans of atypical Bollywood-style murder mysteries."

-Mehul S Thakkar of Deccan Chronicle gave it 3.5 stars stating "What also adds to the whole packaging of the film is the attention to minute detail of that era be it as minute as a ceiling lamp or a pen.
-R.K studios, a treasure house of antique items, have been credited to supply film cameras of those times for the shoot, shown as props in the film."
+Mehul S. Thakkar of Deccan Chronicle gave it 3.5/5 stars stating "What also adds to the whole packaging of the film is the attention to minute detail of that era be it as minute as a ceiling lamp or a pen.
+R. K. Studios, a treasure house of antique items, have been credited to supply film cameras of those times for the shoot, shown as props in the film."

-Subhash K Jha reviewed the film for NDTV and gave it 3.5 stars stating "The suspense drama is bright, bouncy, believable and entertaining."
+Subhash K. Jha reviewed the film for NDTV and gave it 3.5/5 stars stating "The suspense drama is bright, bouncy, believable and entertaining."

-Vishal Verma for IndiaGlitz has rated 3 Stars stating "The Xpose is a Dazzling Tour De Sixties" Rahul Desai for Mumbai Mirror has given 3 stars for its entertainment.
-Shrey Saxena have rated this movie 1/10.
+Rahul Desai for Mumbai Mirror gave 3 stars for its entertainment.
+Shrey Saxena of Mint rated it 1/10.